A rule-general abductive learning by rough sets: Experiments

 \subsection{Dataset and Experimental Setup}

-The dataset in the experiment utilized the real dataset animals with attributes 2 (AWA2).
-The AWA2 dataset consists of 50 animals, 85 marker features, and 37322 images.As shown in Figure 2, in this experiment, we selected 10 animals, 11 features for RS-ABL testing and 7925 images.
-This dataset can be used to test the role of RS-ABL in real-world tasks.
+The dataset in the experiment utilized the real dataset animals with attributes 2 (AWA2)[32].
+The AWA2 dataset consists of 50 animals, 85 labeled features, and 37322 images.
+As shown in Figure 2, in this experiment, we conducted six random repeated experiments, each time selecting 10 animals, 11 features.And for each training set, randomly select 10\%, 50\%, and 100\% of the training set as labeled data, and conduct 5 independent repeated experiments in each case.
+Each time, 80\% of the data is selected as the training set, and 20\% of the data is used as the test set.
+Five independent repeated experiments are conducted on each group of data with Intel(R) Core(TM) i7-10700F CPU@2.90HZ and GeForce RTX 2060 GPU, and the average of the five experimental results is taken.

-Three methods, MixMatch [29], FixMatch [30], and RS-ABL, were used for comparison in this experiment.
-WideResNet [31], depth=28, widen\_factor=2, is used as the classifier of all semi-supervised learning methods.
-During data preprocessing, the images are uniformly sized to $32 \times 32 \times 3$, and the data is divided into labeled data and unlabeled data, labeled data accounting for 10\%, 50\%, and 100\%, respectively.Set experimental parameters batch\_size=64, epochs=15, train-iteration=30, lr =0.01.
+We select common semi-supervised learning methods-MixMatch [29], FixMatch [30] as comparison items.
+WideResNet [31], depth=28, widen\_factor=2, is used as the same classifier of all semi-supervised learning methods.
+During data preprocessing, the images are uniformly sized to $32 \times 32 \times 3$, and the data is divided into labeled data and unlabeled data, labeled data accounting for 10\%, 50\%, and 100\%, respectively.Set experimental parameters batch\_size=64, epochs=15, train-iteration=30, lr =0.01,$\theta$ = 0.8.